A particle on a ring or: how I learned to stop worrying and love $\theta$-vacua: Introduction

 The quantum rotor is the simplest exactly solvable system with nontrivial topology: its full spectrum and propagator can be derived analytically, and the latter requires an explicit sum over winding numbers, making the $\theta$ dependence manifest.
 However, the absence of a potential means that the wavefunctions are completely delocalized, obscuring the notion of distinct “$n$-vacua.”
 By contrast, the quantum pendulum provides a more direct semiclassical analogy to gauge theory, with potential minima at $\phi=2\pi n$ representing classical vacua and instanton tunneling producing a $\theta$-dependent Bloch ground state.
 This picture is physically transparent but not exactly solvable, as analytic control typically relies on semiclassical or WKB approximations rather than a fully explicit path-integral construction.

 Here, we revisit the issue in these fully controlled quantum-mechanical systems where all relevant observables can be computed analytically via two equivalent methods: canonical quantization and the Euclidean path integral.
 While the canonical formulation provides an unambiguous benchmark, the path-integral approach allows us to explicitly implement the ACGT prescription and directly examine its consequences for important quantities such as energy spectrum, propagator, partition function, and topological susceptibility.
 We show that taking the Euclidean time extent $\beta\to\infty$ prior to summing over topological sectors removes the contribution of nontrivial winding configurations, leading to physically inconsistent results.
-In particular, both systems exhibit explicit $\theta$ dependence in their spectra, in agreement with standard quantum-mechanical expectations and in contradiction with the ACGT prescription.
+Importantly, the established $\theta$ dependence in the energy spectra of both systems is successfuly reproduced when the summation over all topological sectors is performed \textit{before} taking the $\beta\to\infty$ limit.

-We also compute the topological susceptibility in both formulations and explicitly verify their equivalence when the limits are taken consistently.
-This allows us to refute the claim of ref.~\cite{Ai:2025quf} that the susceptibility originates from a contact term.
-Instead, we show that the susceptibility is an immediate consequence of contributions from topological sectors.
-We show that if these sectors are not summed before taking the infinite-time limit, the susceptibility vanishes identically, contradicting both canonical quantum mechanics and lattice results.
-Finally, we trace the origin of this discrepancy to an inconsistent implementation of time-translation invariance in ref.~\cite{Ai:2025quf}, as discussed in section~\ref{sec:Top_Susceptibility}.
+We also compute the topological susceptibility in both the canonical and Euclidean path-integral formulations and explicitly verify their equivalence when the relevant limits are taken in the physically consistent order.
+We show that starting from the main definition of the topological susceptibility as the curvature of the vacuum energy density~\cite{Witten:1979vv, Veneziano:1979ec}, one can reproduce the established quantum mechanical results only when the contributions of all nontrivial topological sectors are included prior to taking the infinite-time limit.
+Otherwise, the susceptibility vanishes identically, in contradiction with exact canonical quantum mechanics and lattice results.

 As a direct consequence, the order-of-limits proposed by ACGT leads to the phenomenological inconsistencies emphasized by Benabou \emph{et al.}~\cite{Benabou:2025viy}.
 In particular, it implies a vanishing topological susceptibility in pure Yang–Mills theory (and in full QCD), in contradiction with lattice results and established phenomenology.
 Moreover, in the large-$N_c$ limit the Witten–Veneziano relation directly ties the $\eta'$ mass to the Yang–Mills topological susceptibility, so a vanishing susceptibility is also incompatible with the observed $\eta'$ mass.